 How to Build a Page Using a Shopify App

-Shopify has many great apps which will allow you greater control and customization of your store.
+Shopify has many great apps which will allow you greater control and customization of your ecommerce store.
 There are a few page building apps to choose from with a variety of pricing options, so you should be able to find one that suits your budget.

 We’ll give you a few recommendations and give you a look at how one of the apps, Shogun, can help you to customize your product pages.

 In the main menu on the left of Shopify, click ‘Apps’, then ‘Visit the Shopify Appstore’:

 In the Appstore, you click ‘Categories’, ‘Store Design’, and ‘Page Builder’: